ahmadalfy/html-forms-book/10-real-life-scenarios.md

 }
 ```

 Now each step should have the correct navigation buttons.
-These buttons will do nothing
+These buttons will do nothing yet.

 Next we should hide all steps except the first one.
 We can do that by adding the following line to the loop: